 This article is about apps that make your life easier as a photographer.
 Most of them run on the Android and iOS operating systems, so you can use them on phones/tablets.

 Just about all of us like to take pictures during the Golden Hour—the time with the most beautiful light.
 So it’s really practical to be able to check your phone to see when the sun will set when the Golden Hour will start, or when the Blue Hour will end.
 The simple Alpenglow app will help you with just that.
 Alpenglow is available to users of iOS.

 But Android users also have their own tool here: Golden Hour, an app that you can use to set a precise spot on the map and see from which direction the sun will be shining on it.

 Don’t Let the Weather Catch You Unprepared

-If you shoot on the road, it’s helpful to know the weather in advance—either to catch the right light, or to stay out of the rain.
-I’ve had the best experience here AccuWeather, an app that shows weather forecasts worldwide.
+If you shoot on the road, it’s helpful to know the weather in advance—either to catch the right light or to stay out of the rain.
+I’ve had the best experience here at AccuWeather, an app that shows weather forecasts worldwide.
 This app shows the current weather including the wind speed, as well as the cloudiness, which is very important for photography.